 Mission Buzz is a regular update on changes, tidbits and other news from the Missionโs commercial corridors.
 Got news?
 Send to tips at tips@missionlocal.com.

-Two local pop-ups join forces to open their first brick and mortar.
+Two local pop-ups are joining forces to open their first brick-and-mortar.ย

 Fat Cat, a wine club pop-up founded by Jessica Bell three years ago, and Claws of Mantis, a Vietnamese pop-up by local chef Kevin Tang founded six years ago, are taking over the space formerly occupied by the pinball and Hawaiian food gastropub Outer Orbit at 3215 Mission St. (near Valencia Street), which closed in February 2025.

-The collaboration began taking shape โsort of jokinglyโ over a glass of wine, said Bell.
-She was doing a three-month Fat Cat pop-up inside the space formerly occupied by Fisch & Flore, at 2298 Market (at Noe) and Tang did a pop-up inside that pop-up.
+The collaborationย began taking shape โsort of jokinglyโ over a glass of wine, Bell said.
+She was doing a three-month Fat Cat pop-up inside the space formerly occupied by Fisch & Flore, at 2298 Market St. (at Noe Street), and Tang did a pop-up inside that pop-up.

 โIt all sort of fell into place.
 The owners were so great and gave us a really great deal that we really couldn’t refuse,โ said Bell.